 Lynn Takata’s “Windform,” a 100-foot-long abstract concrete sculpture meant to represent the movement of the water, calls Loyola Beach home.
 The sculpture provides areas for patrons to sit and enjoy the lake, as well as slopes for children to climb and play on.

-Loyola Beach features an accessible beach walk, parking and restrooms.
+Loyola Beach features an accessible beach walk and accessible restrooms.

 Please follow the rules while you’re at the beach:

 - Swim only when lifeguards are on duty.

 - Only Coast Guard approved flotation devices are permitted.

 - Dispose of trash and recycling in appropriate containers.